-Meaning of adverse action Item Column 1 Column 2 Adverse action is taken by if services with the independent contractor person.
-7 an industrial association, or an officer or member of an industrial association, against a person the industrial association, or the officer or member of the industrial association: (a) organises or takes industrial action against the person; or (b) takes action that has the effect, directly or indirectly, of prejudicing the person in the person's employment or prospective employment; or (c) if the person is an independent contractor-takes action that has the effect, directly or indirectly, of prejudicing the independent contractor in relation to a contract for services; or (d) if the person is a member of the association-imposes a penalty, forfeiture or disability of any kind on the member (other than in relation to money legally owed to the association by the member).
+Meaning of adverse action Item Column 1 Column 2 Adverse action is taken by if against a person who has entered into a contract for services with the independent contractor (a) ceases work under the contract; or(b) takes industrial action against the person.
+7 an industrial association, or an officer or member of an industrial association, against the industrial association, or the officer or member of the industrial association: (a) organises or takes industrial action a person against the person; or (b) takes action that has the effect, directly or indirectly, of prejudicing the person in the person's employment or prospective employment; or (c) if the person is an independent contractor-takes action that has the effect, directly or indirectly, of prejudicing the independent contractor in relation to a contract for services; or (d) if the person is a member of the association-imposes a penalty, forfeiture or disability of any kind on the member (other than in relation to money legally owed to the association by the member).

-- (2) Adverse action includes: - (a) threatening to take action covered by the table in subsection (1); and - (b) organising such action. - (3) Adverse action does not include action that is authorised by or under: - (a) this Act or any other law of the Commonwealth; or - (b) a law of a State or Territory prescribed by the regulations. - (4) Without limiting subsection (3), adverse action does not include an employer standing down an employee who is: - (a) engaged in protected industrial action; and
+(2) Adverse action includes:

+- (a) threatening to take action covered by the table in subsection (1); and - (b) organising such action. - (3) Adverse action does not include action that is authorised by or under: - (a) this Act or any other law of the Commonwealth; or - (b) a law of a State or Territory prescribed by the regulations.

-(b) employed under a contract of employment that provides for the employer to stand down the employee in the circumstances.
+- (4) Without limiting subsection (3), adverse action does not include an employer standing down an employee who is: - (a) engaged in protected industrial action; and - (b) employed under a contract of employment that provides for the employer to stand down the employee in the circumstances.